RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ## Lab3 - Application Monitoring

-In the previous labs, you learned how to debug cloud-native apps to fix errors quickly using CodeReady Workspace with Quarkus framework, and you got a glimpse into the power of Quarkus for developer joy.
+In the previous labs, you learned how to debug cloud-native apps to fix errors quickly using CodeReady Workspaces with Quarkus framework, and you got a glimpse into the power of Quarkus for developer joy.

 You will now begin observing applications in term of a distributed transaction, performance and latency because